chantron/bpt-wordpress/readme.txt

 To install the plugin, download the zip, extract it and upload the extracted folder to your plugins directory on your webserver.

 From there, activate the plugin as normal.
 The plugin should take you through a setup wizard.
-If for some reason it doesn't, on the bottom of your Wordpress Admin menu you should see a "BPT Settings" link.
+If for some reason it doesn't, on the bottom of your WordPress Admin menu you should see a "BPT Settings" link.

 To obtain your developer ID, you must first have developer tools added to your Brown Paper Tickets account.
 First log into BPT, then go to [Account Functions](https://www.brownpapertickets.com/user/functions.html).
 Click Developer Tools and then add.
 You'll see a new link in the BPT navigation titled "Developer".
 Click that and you'll see your developer ID listed at the top.